DanielCastanos/Google-Capstone-BellaBeat-Case-Study/Readme.md

 ### **Marketing Implications:**

-Small Adjustments, Big Results: This data strongly supports the idea that shifting a small portion of light activity to moderate activity can yield much greater results in terms of steps taken and, potentially, calories burned or weight lost.
+Small Adjustments, Big Results: This data strongly supports the idea that shifting a small portion of light activity to moderate activity can yield much greater results in terms of steps taken and, potentially, calories burned or weight with many more benefits as per the [National Institutes of Health](https://www.nih.gov/news-events/nih-research-matters/how-many-steps-better-health) and the study in 2022 from the [JAMA Internal Medicine](https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/2796058).

 Promoting the Bellabeat Leaf: These findings can be tied to how the Bellabeat Leaf tracker helps users monitor their activity levels and encourages efficient activity patterns for better results.

-Our main idea is to showcase to users how a small shift in their daily activity can have a big impact in their overall goals.
+Our main idea is to showcase to users how a small shift in their daily activity can have a big impact in their overall goals, now we know how busy our lifes are that is why we chose Bellabeats Leaf for our primary product since is easy to wear daily and a simple vibration can remind our users to engage in some sort of moderate activity in order to boost their step count and in turn their health and since it alse ties to Bellabeats app users will be able to track and see their progress towards their goals life from their phones.